 Business process improvement is both a skill and an art.
-It requires you to understand the methodological approach to defining improvement opportunities, and it also requires you to have a creative lens to challenge the way work is completed.
+It requires you to understand the methodological approach to defining improvement opportunities In addition, it requires you to have a creative lens to challenge the way work is completed.

-The core idea of process improvement is to redesign or change a process in a way that is delivers increased customer value while using fewer resources.
-To help you achieve this, there are various tools available that are geared towards process improvement, however for efforts to be truly effective and sustainable, an organization needs to change its mentality and build on the collaborative power of its employees.
+The core idea of process improvement is to redesign or change a process in a way that it delivers increased customer value while using fewer resources.
+To help you achieve this, there are various tools available that are geared towards process improvement.
+However, for efforts to be truly effective and sustainable, an organization needs to change its mentality and build on the collaborative power of its employees.

 So how can we approach process improvement to ensure that it develops and into a sustainable cultural transformation?

 The problem is that in many organizations, people view process improvement initiatives as projects.
 Instead of seeing process improvement as a continuous journey of searching for improvements, people often view it as a singular event.
 To help you navigate your organization towards beginning the continuous improvement journey, I would like to explain the approach that my colleagues and I use.